smarthare/banksea-finance-exchange/README.md

 ![image](https://user-images.githubusercontent.com/50449082/126426020-6210179f-7969-4b1a-9c15-4ded2a0ba64c.png)

-Banksy Finance is a decentralized AI-driven NFT Pool-based lending hub, dedicated to addressing the issues of the NFT market, providing a complete solution for NFT mortgage lending that is different from the P2P lending model.
+Banksea Finance is a decentralized AI-driven NFT Pool-based lending hub, dedicated to addressing the issues of the NFT market, providing a complete solution for NFT mortgage lending that is different from the P2P lending model.
 It supports mortgage NFT for loans directly on the platform, without requiring both lenders and borrowers to an agreement.
 It is the first NFT pool-based lending platform in the market.
-**All of Banksy's NFT storage is on IPFS, and the important data of the AI module is also considered to be placed on IPFS for a deep integration with Filecoin.**
+**All of Banksea's NFT storage is on IPFS, and the important data of the AI module is also considered to be placed on IPFS for a deep integration with Filecoin.**

 In current version, we have a lot of features about Filecoin / IPFS:
 - Originality Check:
-  Banksy would extract all NFT attribute features to compose corresponding feature vectors, calculate NFT feature Hash value by the encryption algorithm, and carry out Originality Check for all created NFT. **All NFT hash data will be stored on IPFS.**
+  Banksea would extract all NFT attribute features to compose corresponding feature vectors, calculate NFT feature Hash value by the encryption algorithm, and carry out Originality Check for all created NFT. **All NFT hash data will be stored on IPFS.**

 - AI-Assisted NFT Creation:
-  Banksy uses an AI algorithm of image style migration to generate NFT of specified style and content to help artists create better and faster.
+  Banksea uses an AI algorithm of image style migration to generate NFT of specified style and content to help artists create better and faster.
   **The NFT created by AI will be directly stored on IPFS and provide direct original retrieval.**